- Start Date: 2020-08-10

 Definitions

-- UTXO: unspent transaction output.
-Transaction outputs are modeled in
+- UTXO: unspent transparent transaction output.

 zebra-chain